Amarthgul/InteractiveInspector/README.md

 drag the object there. **Note that the object need to possess a behavior inherited from the `ObjectBehavior` class**.

-## ObjectBehavior Class
+## ObjectBehavior Interface

-The `ObjectBehavior` class has but one function:
+The `ObjectBehavior` interface has but one method:

 ```c#
 public void GazeOperation(float LoC);
 ```

-As such, any objects and behaviors can be added as long as it inherits from this interface.
+This is needed as the camera gazer is calling this method to pass the gaze level of confidence.

 ## Behavior definition